kenaniah/sidekiq-status/README.md

 ![Sidekiq Status Web](web/sidekiq-status-web.png)

-As of 0.7.0, status information for an individual job may be found at `/statuses/:job_id`.
+Information for an individual job may be found at `/statuses/:job_id`.

 ![Sidekiq Status Web](web/sidekiq-status-single-web.png)

-As of 0.8.0, only jobs that include `Sidekiq::Status::Worker` will be reported in the web interface.
+Note: _only jobs that include `Sidekiq::Status::Worker`_ will be reported in the web interface.

 #### Adding the Web Interface